Postgraduate Diploma in Specialist Nursing - Renal

 The M. Sc. / P.Grad.
 Dip. in Specialist Nursing (Renal) is designed to enable registered nurses to increase their knowledge, experience and clinical skills within this chosen speciality.
 This course is designed to prepare the renal nurse to function as a specialist nurse.
 It is both dynamic and challenging and will enable the student upon completion to function as a competent, effective and caring practitioner.
 The use of evidence-based practice will be utilised throughout this course with the focus on the development and integration of theoretical knowledge and clinical experience.
 Applicants may apply for the Postgraduate Certificate in Nursing Specialist – Renal which includes the three specialist modules.
 Students who successfully complete the P.Grad.Cert. may progress to the M.Sc./P.Grad.Dip in Specialist Nursing (Renal).

 If all elements of the course have been passed the student has the option to return to undertake year two within four years.
 The specialist courses are taught in partnership between the School of Nursing and Midwifery and the associated Health Service Providers.
-The specialist strands offered are listed above
+The specialist strands offered are listed below.

 Course Content